toptensoftware/JsonKit/readme.md

 		public string Address;		// Not serialized
 	}

-By default, members are serialized using the same name as the field or properties, but with the first letter lowercased.
-To override the serialized name, include the name as a parameter to the Json attribute:
+By default members are serialized using the name as the field or property with the first letter lowercased.
+To override the serialized name, include the name as a parameter to the [Json] attribute:

 	class Person
 	{
 		[Json("PersonName")] public string Name; 	// Serialized as "PersonName" }

-Use the JsonExclude attribute to exclude public fields/properties from serialization
+Use the [JsonExclude] attribute to exclude public fields or properties from serialization

 	[Json]
 	class Person